 Health Insurance for International Students

 Health care in the United States is expensive and the individual is responsible for paying the medical costs.
 The government does not pay for it.
-For this reason, all international students studying in North Dakota are required to purchase the North Dakota State mandated health insurance policy.
 Having health insurance protects the individual by helping pay the medical expenses if he/she should become ill or be involved in an accident.
+For these reasons, all international students studying in North Dakota are required by the North Dakota University System (NDUS) to purchase the North Dakota state-mandated health insurance policy.

-Updates on the new ND Student Blue health insurance policy
+Updates on the ND Student Blue health insurance policy in effect through December 31, 2013

 Questions about your new policy?
-Your policy coverage began on August 1, 2012.
+If you are a new student for Fall 2013, your policy coverage began on August 1, 2013.
 Please contact the Blue Cross Blue Shield of North Dakota Member Services line at: 1-877-585-7551 if you have questions about coverage.

 Insurance Waivers or Refunds for U.S. Permanent Resident (greencard) holders or US Citizens: Please drop off a copy of your Permanent Resident Card at the OIP in Memorial Union 116 and any charge on your account will be removed.